-Half recipe: you can easily make half the recipe.
+Small batch recipe: you can easily make half the recipe.
 Take into account that it will take less time to thicken, about 20 minutes, so finely chop everything to make sure it softens as it should.

 Spices: as I mention in the post, adapt to your own taste.